christiannwamba/jumpstart-react-workshop/README.md

 ## Task 6: Events

-The most common (if not only) way of collecting inputs and actions from the user of our apps is through events.
+The most common (if not only) way of collecting input and actions from the user of our apps is through events.
 Let’s see how we can collect actions in React apps.

 1. Update the render method in the previous task to look like the following: